bi119aTe5hXk/moe.TV/README.md

 # moe.TV
 An [Albireo](https://github.com/lordfriend/Albireo) & [Sonarr](https://sonarr.tv/) client which can watch bangumis / videos on your tvOS devices.

+Try it out on your AppleTV via [TestFlight](https://testflight.apple.com/join/86IoKxV6)!

 ## How to use (for Albireo)

 Just input your server domain and login in using your authentication info.